brownsys/paralegal-osdi-2025-artifact/README.md

 an "error" log message for every policy where the output diverges from the expected output with information which policy failed, what the expected output was and what the actual output was.

+The actual outputs from CodeQL depend on the C compiler and platform so it is possible to observe spurious failures of the runner.
+In such cases inspect the outputs manually to verify that the failure is genuine.
+The [Explanations of Expected Outputs](#explanations-of-expected-outputs) section explains each policy and expected results in detail and should be helpful for this.

 ## Plots